The Prison Poets

 the window the floor

-a piece of lint
+a piece of lintsome

 get so tense they don't move a muscle